 On 28 November 2018, Earthsight's The Gecko Project, Mongabay, Tempo and

 Malaysiakini published an investigation into the story behind the

 Tanah Merah project, a giant oil palm plantation under development in Papua,

-The project poses a greater threat to Indonesia’s forests than any other
+The project poses a greater threat to Indonesia’s forests

 The ownership of the project is shrouded in secrecy

 The investors behind the project have employed all the tools

 of corporate secrecy to hide their identities: shell companies with front

 addresses, fake and proxy shareholders, and offshore secrecy jurisdictions.

 Today the main shareholders in the companies operating remain hidden behind